CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 - `relax`: where only the atomic positions are allowed to vary
 - `vc-relax`: which allows for varying both the atomic positions and lattice constants.

-Later, we will perturb the structure of our Si unit cell to utilize its structure and energy for training deep neural network potentials.
+Later, we will perturb the structure of the ground state bulk Si unit cell to utilize its structure and energy for training deep neural network potentials.
 However, before that, we need to obtain the ground state of the bulk Si using a `vc-relax` optimization.
 When comparing the `vc-relax` input file to the SCF input file, you will notice a few differences.
 First, in the `&control` namelist, it is specified that this is a relax calculation with `calculation = 'vc-relax'`.
 The `forc_conv_thr` parameter sets the force convergence threshold for the calculation.
 Additionally, a relax calculation requires the inclusion of additional `&ions` and `&cell` namelists.
 The BFGS algorithm is the default relaxation algorithm used.

 ```
 &CONTROL